floriangbh/OpenSourceController/README.md

 - [x] Display tableView with licences used in your app
 - [x] Download licence from an URL

-## Todo (feel free to make PR)

-- [ ] Download licence from Podfile (https://github.com/terflogag/OpenSourceController/issues/1)
-- [ ] Download licence from Cartfile (https://github.com/terflogag/OpenSourceController/issues/2)
-- [ ] Download licence from local file

 ## Requirements

-* Xcode 9
+* Xcode 11
 * iOS 9.0+ target deployment
-* Swift 3, Swift 4 or Swift 4.2 project
+* Swift 3, Swift 4 or Swift 5.1 project

 ## Usage